+To learn how to carve properly, practice on a street with a slight decline or in a parking lot.
+As always, make sure that you wear a helmet while you longboard.
+Initially, push a little to get some speed with your back foot, heading down the hill.
+Next, you need to bend your knees slightly.
+Then, shift your weight towards your heel to begin your carve.
+You will notice that your longboard turning in the direction that you're leaning.
+Stop when you reach the side of the street.
 Once you stopped carving towards your heel-side, it’s time for you to carve towards your toe-side.
-Carving towards your toe-side can be a little more difficult than carving towards your heel-side.
-With some practice, you will start feeling more comfortable.
-When you're ready to try for yourself, push with your back foot and lean towards your toes.
+Carving towards your toe-side can be a little more difficult, but with some practice, you will start feeling more comfortable.
 As you ride, remember to slightly bend your knees to maintain balance.
 Try to not lift your heels off the board as you lean and you should feel your board tilt under your feet.
 Now with this position, you should be heading towards the other side of the street.
 Once you have reached the other side of the street, stop.
-Now that you know how to carve heel-side and toe-side, keep repeating them to get more practice and each time you reach the side of the street, stop and go back in the other direction.
+Now that you know how to carve heel-side and toe-side, keep repeating them to get more practice.
+Each time you reach the side of the street, stop and go back in the other direction.
 This will help you get familiar with carving without gaining too much speed.

 Once you feel comfortable, try combining your heel and toe carve.
 Instead of stopping when you reach the side of the street, lean towards the opposite side to change direction.
 You can carve with wider turns to descend the hill slowly or carve with narrower turns to descend with more speed.
 With some thorough practice, you can carve on your longboard in no time.